bvbohnen/X3_Customizer/Documentation.md

 This tool is written in Python, and tested on version 3.6.
 As of customizer version 3, an executable may be generated for users who do not wish to run the Python source code directly.

 This tool is designed primarily for Albion Prelude v3.3.
 Most transforms will support prior or later versions of AP.
-TC is not supported currently due to some path assumptions.
+TC 3.4 is tentatively supported for many transforms, though has not been thoroughly tested.

-When used alongside the X3 Plugin Manager, run X3 Customizer second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt.
+When used alongside the X3 Plugin Manager: run X3 Customizer second, after the plugin manager is closed, since the plugin manager generates a TWareT.pck file when closed that doesn't capture changes in TWareT.txt made by this tool.

 Usage: